 A post-master's (sixth-year) program leading to a certificate of advanced study enables you to seek further specialization in digital image management, rural librarianship or health informatics.

-A certificate in Interactive and Virtual Digital Communication is available from the Mayborn Graduate Institute of Journalism, the Department of Library and Information Sciences and the Department of Learning Technologies.
+A certificate in Interactive and Virtual Digital Communication is available from the Mayborn Graduate Institute of Journalism, the Department of Information Science and the Department of Learning Technologies.
 This 18-credit-hour program provides you written, visual and technical competencies required to successfully communicate in modern environments.

 The programs in Linguistics prepare you for a variety of challenging careers, including those in government, education, law, bioinformatics and natural language processing.
 Because Linguistics provides the skills to analyze language, companies such as Microsoft, Google, Apple and others are eager to hire students with degrees in Linguistics.